GlebBatykov/theater/README.md

 - error handling system at the level of one actor or a group of actors;
 - the ability to configure message routing (special actors - routers that allow you to set one of the proposed message routing strategy between their child actors, the ability to set priority to messages of a certain type);
 - ability to load balance (messages) between actors, creating pools of actors;
-- the ability to schedule tasks performed periodically after a time, cancel them and resume.
+- the ability to schedule tasks performed periodically after a time, cancel them and resume;
+- possibility of remote interaction between actor systems.

 # Installing